WebOrigami/docs/src/eg/intro.md

 When you ask `eg` to evaluate "greet":

-- It will not find a file called "greet", so `eg` looks next to see if "greet.js" exists.
+- It looks for a file called `greet` but doesn't find one.
+- `eg` looks next to see if "greet.js" exists.
+This time it finds a JavaScript module with that name.
-- This time it finds a JavaScript module with that name. `eg` dynamically imports the module and obtains its default export.
+- `eg` dynamically imports the module and obtains its default export.
 - The exported result is a JavaScript function, which `eg` executes.
-- The function's result is the string "Hello, world.", so `eg` displays that.
+- The function's result is the string "Hello, world.", which `eg` displays.

 ## Pass a string to a function